narbulut

 TDE check query output in a healthy environment

 • is_encrypted = 0 and encryption_state = NULL → TDE is not enabled on the database.
-This is the expected normal state (if you have not planned TDE).
+The expected normal state (if you have not planned for TDE).

 • is_encrypted = 1 and encryption_state = 3 → The database is actively encrypted.
-Was this a deliberate configuration on your part?
-If not, investigate immediately.
+Is this a configuration you have intentionally put in place?
+If your answer is no, investigate urgently.

 • encryption_state = 4 or 6 → A key or protection change is in progress.
-Unless this is a planned maintenance operation, this state is suspicious.
+Again, outside of intentional maintenance, this state is suspicious.

 What Should You Do If You Detect an Anomaly?

-• Isolate the server immediately — disconnect the network, but do not stop the service (to avoid losing the DEK in memory).
+• Isolate the server immediately — cut the network connection, but do not stop the service (so you do not lose the DEK held in memory).

-• Back up the certificate along with the master key (if you still have access):
+• Back up the certificate together with the master key (if you still have access):

 BACKUP MASTER KEY TO FILE = 'C:\Backup\master_key.snk'